arriIsHere/blog/src/articles/battlestations-everyone/index.md

 ## Physical Stimulation

 I can't sit still.
 I know I'm not the only person who feels this way, but for me this is probably one of the most frustrating things about my job.
 Previously I would tap my foot.
-The rate of my "tapping" though would cause other objects to vibrate.
-Personally I like to not let my personal problems cause distress to those around me and exercise balls seemed like a way to mitigate it.
+The rate of my "tapping" though would cause other objects to vibrate and caused some disdain with my coworkers.
+Personally, I prefer not let my personal problems cause distress to those around me and exercise balls seemed like a way to mitigate it.

 ## The Build

-My original setup consisted of a desktop (under the desk), three monitors, directly in front of one of the largest windows in my house, and and exercise ball to sit on (yep).
+My original setup consisted of a desktop tower (under the desk), three monitors, directly in front of one of the largest windows in my house, and and exercise ball to sit on.

 # New Build

-Last week I decided to update my workstation and I had a few things I wanted to change.
-Much like my last build I wanted the same three things.
-I wanted a cozy workspace, with light, and physical stimulation.
-These requirements were refined and added to this time around.
+Last week I decided to update my workstation as there were a few things I wanted to change.
+Much like my last build, I wanted the same three things: a cozy workspace, with light, and physical stimulation.
+While all my requirements remained the same, the implementation was refined and added to.

 ## Cozy Worksapce

 While I still like me a cozy workspace, my definition of cozy has changed a bit.
 While I still like feeling closed in, what Is much more important is being able to relax.
-This is why I now have a leather chase for lounging around in.
+This is why I now have a leather chair for lounging around in.
 Another thing that plays into this is making sure there is a lot of warm light for when I am working.

 ### Comfy Light

 I have a bit of a bias towards warm light.
-When working at night it helps to have something with some yellow undertones especially when there are all manner of blue lights.
+When working at night it helps to have something with some yellow undertones.
+This is especially important when there are all manner of blue lights.
 My last desk was also in a bit of a dark corner so now it feels less like I am working in the basement Barad-dûr.

-### M'Esthetic
+### Esthetic

 Equally as important as lighting is decoration.
-Personally the things that make me calm and happy are wood, leather, books and contrasts between light brown and black.
-There are many esthetics like this but this one is mine.
+Personally, the things that make me calm and happy are wood, leather, books and contrasts between light brown and black.
+There are many esthetics like this, but this one is mine.

 ## Stand Up

-Much like the exercise ball (which I still use), a standing desk allows me provide an output for my pent up energy.
-It also grants variety in what I can do while working.
+Much like the exercise ball (which I still use when seated), a standing desk allows me provide an output for my pent up energy.
+Standing desks also grant variety in what can be done while working.
 I can stand if I am to antsy, and I can sit if I am to tired.

 ## Thinking space

 I would estimate that probably about 5-10% of my actual time is spent actually writing code and this is when my primary work is development.
-In my current role where I am designing systems for other engineers to code, it's more like 1-2%.
-When I have any design work to do, I grab my mechanical pencil, a college ruled notebook and go sit in a nice chair some tea or coffee and think it through.
-Chairs like this are also nice for reading too.
+In my current design/architecture role, it's more like 1-2%.
+When I have to do some deep design work to do, I grab my mechanical pencil and a college ruled notebook; then I go sit in a nice chair some tea or coffee and think it through.
+Chairs like this are also nice for reading in my leisure time too.